PrimeIntellect-ai/rfcs/RFC-0040-nested-device-mesh.md

 ## **Summary**
 The current abstraction for managing process groups in torch distributed is DeviceMesh, which provides a useful model for defining N-dimensional parallelisms.
-However, the current implementation has some limitations that make it unsuitable for dynamic heterogenous training workloads.
+However, the current implementation has some limitations that make it unsuitable for heterogenous training workloads.
-The first limitation is that the DeviceMesh needs to be cuboid, assuming homogeneity among processes.
+Namely that the DeviceMesh needs to be cuboid, assuming homogeneity among processes.
 This restriction limits its applicability for heterogeneous training workloads, where different devices might have varying workloads that do not map neatly onto a cuboid mesh.
-The second limitation is that the world size needs to be known at start time.
-This results in an inability to create dynamic training runs where groups of processes join and leave the training without restarting all the processes in the training run.

-To address the first limitation, we propose the introduction of a NestedDeviceMesh abstraction.
+To address this limitation, we propose the introduction of a NestedDeviceMesh abstraction.
-This new abstraction allows for more flexibility by allowing nesting of DeviceMesh instances, an element of in a DeviceMesh can be a DeviceMesh, each potentially with different shapes and sizes.
+This new abstraction allows for more flexibility by allowing nesting of DeviceMesh instances, an element of a DeviceMesh can be a DeviceMesh, each potentially with different shapes and sizes.
 This would allow users to model more complex parallelism strategies, such as those required by heterogeneous workloads.

-To address the second limitation, we propose the process group creation API be rewritten to support dynamic world size by periodically polling the c10d store for the current world size and recreating the nccl communicators in the case of a change.

 ## **Motivation**
-This proposal is motivated by the need to support dynamic mixed hardware in OpenDiLoCo.

-The goal of OpenDiLoCo is to reduce the network requirement of deep learning optimization by utilising an inner and outer optimization.
-Each participating worker will optimize their respective copies of the model with the inner optimization without communicating with other workers.
-The outer optimisation step which requires communication between all workers is only triggered every few hundred steps -- reducing the amount of all worker communications.

-OpenDiLoCo plans to support on and off ramping of workers which requires the outer world size to be dynamic.
-It also plans to support the participation of heterogenous workers (e.g. a worker can have 8 H100 or 16 A100) in a single training run which requires the NestedDeviceMesh abstraction.
+This proposal aims to address the growing need for efficient distributed training in [heterogeneous environments](https://arxiv.org/abs/2301.11913), particularly as deep learning models continue to scale.
+Training workloads can involve a mix of hardware types, ranging from smaller clusters with the newest GPUs to big clusters containing older GPUs.

+Large-scale distributed training in heterogeneous environments faces two key challenges: [communication overhead and the straggler effect](https://www.semianalysis.com/p/multi-datacenter-training-openais).
+In multi-region setups with diverse GPU configurations, synchronization delays can significantly increase, especially when slower or less powerful GPUs hold up the entire training process.

+The NestedDeviceMesh abstraction helps mitigate these issues by enabling a hierarchical structure where different submeshes handle synchronization independently.
+By assigning smaller workloads to slower GPUs and larger workloads to more powerful ones, the system reduces the impact of stragglers, ensuring that weaker devices don't slow down the entire training process.
+This design allows for efficient scaling across heterogeneous hardware, minimizing global synchronization steps and improving overall training efficiency.

+By implementing NestedDeviceMesh, we aim to support:
+- Optimization algorithms that reduce overall communication latency by limiting synchronization to smaller, hierarchical submeshes [[1](https://arxiv.org/abs/2407.07852), [2](https://arxiv.org/abs/2311.08105), [3](https://github.com/NousResearch/DisTrO/blob/main/A_Preliminary_Report_on_DisTrO.pdf)].
+- Better support heterogeneous hardware, allowing for flexibility in scaling across different architectures, GPU counts, and regions.

+This design will be particularly beneficial for multi-data center setups where inter-region latency makes frequent synchronization prohibitively expensive.
+By enabling more independent progress within submeshes and reducing the number of global synchronization steps, NestedDeviceMesh enables more efficient distributed training at scale.

 ## **Proposed Implementation**
 The NestedDeviceMesh will extend the existing DeviceMesh class, adding the capability to define a hierarchy of meshes.
 Each level of the hierarchy will represent a different mesh, with the possibility of defining different dimensions and sizes for each mesh.

-The implementation of NestedDeviceMesh will also support dynamic world sizes.
 Allowing processes to join and leave the mesh before the collective communication is called.

 ### Key Components: